kate-v-stepanova/B250-data-analysis/docs/0_before_you_start.md

 1. Open the `.bash_profile`: `vim ~/.bash_profile`

-2. And add this line: `export BASE_DIR="/omics/groups/OE0532/internal/from_snapshot/"` (or any other dir, which will be used as a base dir)
+2. And add this line: `export BASE_DIR="/omics/groups/OE0532/internal/from_snapshot/YOUR_DIR"`

+3. Create a symlink to access existing data: `ln -s /omics/groups/OE0532/internal/from_snapshot/* /omics/groups/OE0532/internal/from_snapshot/YOUR_DIR/`

 ## 2. RStudio